×

 • Do you want an easy to teach your dog to ask for permission to greet another dog or person?

-Join our polite greetings workshop.
+Join our polite greeting workshop.
 We'll teach you how to implement management techniques when you are not actively training and how to teach alternative behaviors for your dog to practice when granted the choice to greet others.

 Recalls (click to view description)